Mass Effect Andromeda's Steam Release is Good News for Mass Effect Trilogy Remaster

 Plenty of Steam reviews for Andromeda actually praise its story and gameplay; many still believe that the game's story isn't quite on par with original trilogy's, but that's not to say it can't still be entertaining.
 It's a shame that the game's planned expansions had to be canceled over many problems that turned out to be fixable, but Andromeda's postive response on Steam could at least build up some of the goodwill that the game has been missing.

 No doubt Mass Effect: Andromeda's successful Steam launch will build up even more hype for a remaster of the game, patricularly one that will better cooperate with Steam - as if there wasn't enough hype for a remaster already.
-If BioWare and EA are paying attention to fans (and hopefully they are, as most successful developers do), they'll recognize that hopes for Mass Effect trilogy remaster are already running high, and Andromeda's Steam release brings that hope even higher.
+If BioWare and EA are paying attention to fans (and hopefully they are, as most successful developers do), they'll recognize that hopes for a Mass Effect trilogy remaster are already running high, and Andromeda's Steam release brings that hope even higher.
 If the remaster was completed and came to Steam itself, that could be the first step in a real comeback for BioWare, something the company could really use right about now.

 Altogether, everything seems to be lining up perfectly for a Mass Effect trilogy remaster release; the only question is whether BioWare and EA will seize the opportunity presented to them.
 Hopefully they will, as the glory days of Mass Effect could very well see a resurgence in the days ahead.